 I started to write book reviews in my newsletter to maybe give some reading ideas to my students and I thought it would be nice to share it widely.
 So here we go, let’s have a little blog, where people could share their opinions as well.

-Please let me know what you think, I am curious to hear from you.
+Please share what you think of these books, I would love to hear from you.

 - It’s Chinese New Year to day, so let’s have a Eastern spirit and let me introduce you “The Tao of Pooh” by Benjamin Hoff.
 I saw this book on the shelves of the shop for a while before I decided to give it a go.
 I have to admit I …Read More »